Knowledge & Infos

 What is WordPress and How to work in WordPress

 A website is a collection of web pages and related content that is identified by a common domain name.
-Example, kmagz.com.
-Whatever you see in this website is nothing but collection of web pages.
+For example, kmagz.com.
+Whatever you see on this website is nothing but a collection of web pages.
 Let’s compare it with a paper magazine to understand better.

 A paper magazine has a cover page, where you can see what all are there inside the magazine.
-In website, the cover page is called home page or landing page.
-In paper magazine, you turn over the page to look inside.
-In website, you click on TITLE or READ MORE, which takes you to the content page.
-So website is basically going through one page to another through clicks.
+On the website, the cover page is called the home page or landing page.
+In the paper magazine, you turn over the page to look inside.
+On the website, you click on TITLE or READ MORE, which takes you to the content page.
+So a website is basically going from one page to another through clicks.

 Building a content management system costs money.
-Not everyone can pay huge amount to build a website. and BOOM!
-WordPress was born to be free available for anyone.
-WordPress is a free and open-source content management system, the machine where you put all your words and pictures and videos and stuffs and get a feel good, look good page to view.
+Not everyone can pay a huge amount to build a website. and BOOM!
+WordPress was born to be freely available for anyone.
+WordPress is a free and open-source content management system, the machine where you put all your words and pictures and videos and stuff and get a feel-good, look good page to view.

-That’s the non-geeky description of how website works and what is content management system, with which you know have a basic clue about what is wordpress.
-As you start working in, you will understand further more, so let’s get in.
+That’s the non-geeky description of how a website works and what is a content management system, with which you know have a basic clue about what is WordPress.
+As you start working in, you will understand furthermore, so let’s get in.

 I assume you already have signed up and got your user ID and Password.
 So I will jump straight to login.

 That’s the login page.
 Put your username and password and press Log In, and there you go.